fkmjec/minuteman/README.md

 ## Current development

 This project is still actively developed.
 We are working on multilingual transcriptions/summaries and investigating the possibility to not rely on Fairmeeting (Jitsy) but rather allow any form of audio input while retaining decent speaker diarization.
-Latest changes can be found in the [improvements](https://github.com/fkmjec/minuteman/tree/improvements) branch.

 ## User documentation